Florida goes solar with SunPower®

 If you live in Florida, switching to solar power is one of the best financial decisions you can make.
 The switch can offset your monthly electricity bill by 80 to 109%, so you could be paying zero dollars a month for power.
 By not needing to pay for electricity, you could save up to $30,676 to $41,503 over the next 20 years.

 Since the cost of solar panel installation has dropped by 43% across the nation, now is a great time to go solar.
-Even though you will be paying less for solar panels, the installation can boost your property's market value by over 4%.*
+Even though the solar panels for your home are cheaper, the installation can boost your property's market value by over 4%.*

 How much does solar cost in Florida?